Chapter 2:

 Tangled wires and metal scraps were littered around.
 There were shelves full of glowing potion bottles in a myriad of different colours.

-There were two beings among the mess: one wrinkly humanoid with grey hair and what seemed like animal ears glancing at the reduced aisle, and a metal chassis standing at the checkout.
+Among the mess, there were two beings: one wrinkly humanoid with grey hair and what seemed like animal ears glancing at the reduced aisle, and a metal chassis standing at the checkout.

 Ace did a double-take.
 First, it was a green ogre, and now animal-human hybrids?